mwoodall-tamu/Simple-3D/README.md

 ## Usage
 ### Windows :
+  1. Click the downward facing arrow next to "CODE"
-  1. Download and extract the .ZIP file.
+  2. Download and extract the .ZIP file.
-  2. Execute run.bat.
+  3. Execute run.bat.
+  4. Confirme running from unverified source.
 ### Mac / Linux :
+  1. Click the downward facing arrow next to "CODE"
-  1. Download and extract the .ZIP file.
+  2. Download and extract the .ZIP file.
-  2. Execute run.sh.
+  3. Execute run.sh.

 ## Controls
 - W - Move the camera forward.